Topological states and flat bands in exactly solvable decorated Cayley trees: Clique decoration

 \subsection{Exact Solution of the Clique Tree}

 In this subsection, we introduce the clique-decorated Cayley trees and present the symmetry sectors that govern their dynamics.
-Utilizing properly adjusted symmetry-adapted basis states (see Sec.~S-IV of the Supplemental Material~\cite{supp}), we obtain a block Hamiltonian that correspond to one-dimensional SSH chains with staggered on-site potentials.
+Utilizing properly adjusted symmetry-adapted basis states (see Appendix~\ref{Sec:App_Clique}), we obtain a block Hamiltonian that corresponds to one-dimensional SSH chains with staggered on-site potentials.
 The simple form of the Hamiltonians allows us to derive the complete spectrum of the clique-Cayley trees and to discuss the CLSs that live on their boundary.

 We want to place ($K+1$)-gon cliques (i.e., a collection of $K+1$ vertices in which each pair is connected by an edge) on the Cayley tree, which for $K=2$ imitates the tiling of the star lattice.
 The latter can be understood as a hexagonal tiling of triangles connected by ``bridge edges''.
 To construct such a decoration, we take the Lieb-Cayley tree of Sec.~\ref{Sec:Lieb_2_exact}, connect all Lieb nodes originating from the same parent Cayley node, and finally we remove the root node at the center.
 The resulting tree, which we call the clique-Cayley tree is shown in Fig.~\ref{Fig:Clique_LatticeSketch}.
 It is the line graph of the Lieb-Cayley tree.